Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Split Graphs

 By the above claim, there is a unique vertex $v\in K$ such that $C(v) = 1$.
 We will show that $v$ is a universal vertex.
-Suppose not.
-Let $w'\notin N(v)\cap I$.
+If not, there is a $w' \in I$ such that $w'\notin N(v)\cap I$.
 For $w'$ to have a uniquely colored neighbor, either $w'$ or one of its neighbors in $K$ has to be assigned the color 1.
 The latter is not possible because $v$ is the lone vertex in $K$ that is colored 1.
 If $C(w')=1$, then its neighbor(s) in $K$ does not have a uniquely colored neighbor because of the vertices $w'$ and $v$.
 Hence, $v$ is a universal vertex.

 \end{proof} By Lemmas \ref{lem:split_coloring_cfcn}, \ref{lem:split_cfcn_charac}, and the fact that conditions in the latter lemma can be checked in polynomial time, we obtain Theorem \ref{thm:split_cfcn}.